YangChangHee/Profile/README.md

 ### Submitted
-I have submitted a paper as a co-author for WACV 2025.
+I submitted two papers to CVPR 2025.
+One as a co-author and the other as the first author.

 ### Project